 - Pressure cook for 10 minutes, then do a quick pressure release: carefully turn the steam release handle from the ‘sealing’ position into the ‘venting’ position.

-- Stir together the cornstarch and water, then add to the Instant Pot.
+- Stir together the cornstarch and water, then add to the pot.

-- Select the sautee function and simmer for 1-2 minutes, until thickened to your liking.
+- Select the sauté function and simmer for 1-2 minutes, until thickened to your liking.

 Quick pressure release

 For this recipe, we are using a quick pressure release to prevent over cooking the chicken.
-What this means is that as soon as the Instant Pot has finished cooking and beeps, we will immediately release the pressure from the Instant Pot.
+What this means is that as soon as the Instant Pot has finished cooking and beeps, we will immediately release the pressure.
 This ensures that your chicken will be tender and juicy rather than tough and overcooked.